Anger Management Classes Likely to Increase Domestic Abuse

 Gandolf and Russel present the case that anger management techniques are of little value in therapies designed to end domestic abuse.
 Their reasons are laid out below.

-- anger management techniques require the angry person to identify the source of their anger, then take steps to de-escalate the anger provoking situation.
+Anger management techniques require the angry person to identify the source of their anger, then take steps to de-escalate the anger provoking situation.
 Batterers may wrongfully identify their victim as being "provoking" when, in fact, it is the abuser's own frustration caused by his sense of losing control over the victim that pushes his buttons.
-[Note: during couples’ counseling, the counselor would then ask the victim how she could end her “provoking” actions – in essence, to stop being herself and become more like the abuser!]

 Let's stop fooling ourselves as a society.
 Abusers are not like "normal" people.
 Although there is no mental disorder ascribed to chronically abusive people, do not make the mistake of believing an abuser's thought process is the same as yours.